UBC-DSCI/introduction-to-datascience-python/source/classification1.md

 Another potential issue in a data set for a classifier is *class imbalance*, i.e., when one label is much more common than another.
-Since classifiers like the $K$-nearest neighbor algorithm use the labels of nearby points to predict the label of a new point, if there are many more data points with one label overall, the algorithm is more likely to pick that label in general (even if the "pattern" of data suggests otherwise).
+Since classifiers like the K-nearest neighbors algorithm use the labels of nearby points to predict the label of a new point, if there are many more data points with one label overall, the algorithm is more likely to pick that label in general (even if the "pattern" of data suggests otherwise).
 Class imbalance is actually quite a